MaterializeInc/materialize/doc/user/content/sql/system-catalog/mz_catalog.md

     weight: 1
 ---

 The following sections describe the available relations in the `mz_catalog` schema.
-These relations which contain metadata about objects within the Materialize instance.
-This incudes descriptions of each database, schema, source, table, view, sink, and index in the system.
+These relations contain metadata about objects in Materialize, including descriptions of each database, schema, source, table, view, sink, and index in the system.

 {{< warning >}}